 Memcache Protocol Support

-A Memcache client should expect compatibility with Windows Azure.
-Windows Azure Cache supports almost every API that other Memcache implementations support.
+A Memcache client should expect compatibility with Azure.
+Azure Cache supports almost every API that other Memcache implementations support.

-As such, should a user bring a Memcache application to Windows Azure, point the application at Windows Azure’s implementation of Memcache, it should continue to work as-is, with no additional application modifications.
+As such, should a user bring a Memcache application to Azure, point the application at Azure’s implementation of Memcache, it should continue to work as-is, with no additional application modifications.

 Memcache Client Shim

 The shim is a translation layer.
-It translates Memcache client calls to the Windows Azure Cache API.
-The shim has two parts –a Memcache protocol handler, and a Windows Azure Cache client.
-The shim – the translation layer – is installed on the client itself, wherever the Get and Put calls to Windows Azure Cache API are made from.
+It translates Memcache client calls to the Azure Cache API.
+The shim has two parts –a Memcache protocol handler, and an Azure Cache client.
+The shim – the translation layer – is installed on the client itself, wherever the Get and Put calls to Azure Cache API are made from.

-How to Deploy the Client Shim for Windows Azure Applications
+How to Deploy the Client Shim for Azure Applications

 On the role which has the Memcache client, right click on the role name and select “Add Library Package Reference” to launch the NuGet window